Expression Evaluator in JavaScript

 Key Requirements:

-- Operator Precedence: Multiplication and division should be evaluated before addition and subtraction.
+- Operator Precedence: Multiplication and division should be performed before addition and subtraction.

 Expected Behavior: